gounthar/learning-2024-devops/docs/src/shell/README.md

 These directories form the backbone of a Linux system, encompassing critical configurations, system data, executable files, and user-specific information essential for the system's functionality and user experience.

-In Linux distributions, file permissions and ownership are managed through a robust system known as "rights management."
-This system controls access to files and directories, ensuring security and privacy across the system.
-Each file and directory has associated permissions determining who can read, write, or execute them.
-These permissions are categorized for three types of users: the file owner, the user group associated with the file, and others.

-File permissions consist of three main components: read, write, and execute, denoted by "r," "w," and "x," respectively.
-Permissions are represented in a series of three characters for each category of users (owner, group, and others) and can be modified using commands like `chmod` in the terminal.
-In addition to permissions, ownership plays a crucial role.
-Each file and directory has an owner and a group associated with it.
-The owner can modify permissions and change ownership, while members of the associated group might have specific access rights.
-This system ensures that only authorized users or processes can access or modify specific files, enhancing security.

-The inode, a fundamental concept in Unix-based file systems, plays a key role in managing files.
-An inode, short for "index node," is a data structure that stores metadata about a file, excluding the file's name and actual data content.
-It contains information such as permissions, ownership, file type, timestamps, and pointers to the actual data blocks on the disk.
-Inodes help the operating system locate and manage files efficiently.
-They are crucial in file system navigation, allowing quick access and modification of file metadata while optimizing storage by reducing duplicated information about files.
-As files are created, modified, or deleted, the inodes are updated to reflect these changes, facilitating file system operations and organization.

 ```bash
 ├── bin                         # Essential system binaries.
 │   ├── /bin                    # Core command binaries.